topquark22/morseR24/README.md

 - Hexadecimal (using the **$** character).
 For example, **$600DF00D**
 - Chess coordinates (using the **%** character).
 For example, **%e2e4**

-The speed (dot length in ms) and pause (time between outputs of the entire text) can be changed using the following commands, for example:
+The speed (dot length in ms) and pause (time between broadcasts of the material) can be changed using the following commands, for example:

 - *speed 100
 - *pause 3000